ghga-de/ghga-metadata-schema/docs/schema_markdown/DiseaseOrPhenotypicFeature.md

 ## Parents

- *  is_a: [BiologicalQuality](BiologicalQuality.md) - A biological quality is a quality held by a biological entity.
+ *  is_a: [BiologicalQuality](BiologicalQuality.md) - A BiologicalQuality is a quality held by a biological entity.

 ## Uses Mixin